jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 List the pros and cons of each offer.
 Decide which aspects are important to you.

+Here are some factors to consider:
+* Location
+* Compensation
+* Tech stack relevance
+* Conversation rate to full-time
+* Company size: small start up to large established company
+* Opportunity to learn

 You can't go wrong.
 You'll learn something new regardless.
 It's only a three month commitment.